Micdejc/cutcaptcha/README.md

 ```
 Once on the notebook, click on the "Cell" menu, then "Run"

+## Reproducibility

+A note for hardware: all experiments we run  on a standard desktop machine equipped with an Intel Core i5-6500 CPU@3.20 GHz with 16 GB of RAM.

 ## Usage

 The application provides a simple graphical interface with two main actions: